Haute Route will not be running a Ventoux event in 2022. Check back in late summer to get dates for 2023.

 Pickups at Marseille airport or Avignon train station in the morning and transfer to our guesthouse in the vineyards.
 After dropping your bags and assembling bikes (if necessary) we’ll transfer you to the Race Village in Bédoin to pick up packages and bib numbers, then a short “shake-out” spin for those who want.
 Following some “legs up” time, we’ll take you into Bédoin again for the kick-off welcome meeting and Pasta Party.

-Dinner will be served at the farmhouse tonight.
+Dinner will be served at your accommodation tonight.

 Unchanged from previous years, the third and final stage of the Haute Route Ventoux will be an uphill time trial from Bédoin to the summit of Mont Ventoux.
 Heading down the start ramp one-by-one, you will complete the Haute Route Ventoux with an individual effort against one of the most famous climbs in all of cycling.